 I’ve wanted a career in sport for as long as I can remember.
 And, wow, what an unimaginable start.
 I’ve had the incredible opportunity to work alongside Scotland Rugby, especially during the World Cup in Japan, and I was very excited to get stuck in and help the team.

 Note: Some roles below may require further study/training.
 The roles and salaries below are intended as a guide only.

 Average salary: £17,000 – £37,000

 £35,211 – £43,367

 Want to take your studies to the next level?
-Completing the BSc (Hons) top-up degree will enable you to move onto our Strength, Conditioning and Performance MSc or Enterprise Management MSc/PGDip.
+Completing the BSc (Hons) degree will enable you to move onto our postgraduate courses such as Strength, Conditioning and Performance MSc or Enterprise Management MSc/PGDip.
 If you are interested in teaching, you could also progress onto our PGCE course.